-This course was originally developed in collaboration with the Employment and Disability Institute (EDI) (previously the Program on Employment and Disability) at the ILR (Industrial and Labor Relations) School at Cornell University.
+This publication was originally developed in collaboration with the Employment and Disability Institute (EDI) (previously the Program on Employment and Disability) at the ILR (Industrial and Labor Relations) School at Cornell University.
 This manual was based on materials developed by EDI under grant # H129M40002 from the Rehabilitation Services Administration, U. S. Department of Education.
 The material was used for IL-NET Financial Management trainings for a number of years under Cornell's copyright.
 Because the material has evolved as we receive feedback from participants in IL-NET trainings, Cornell University has graciously given permission to ILRU to assume the copyright for the manual.
 We want to express our deep appreciation to Susanne Bruyere and her team at Cornell.

 The manual was extensively overhauled in 2016 to incorporate changes brought about by the consolidation of federal Office of Management and Budget (OMB) guidance on grantmaking, which replaced the OMB Circulars on the subject-sometimes referred to as Uniform Guidance or the "Super Circular" or 2 CFR 200.
 With the change of oversight of IL programs from the Rehabilitation Services Administration to Administration for Community Living, the specific reference for financial management for Health and Human Services grantees changed to 45 CFR 75.
+The manual continues to be updated periodically as further guidance is received from the federal government.
 We gratefully acknowledge the team of experts who contributed substantially to bringing the material up to date: Tiffany Winters Kesslar, Jennifer Segal, and Erin Auerbach of Brustein & Manasevit, PLLC; John Heveron, Jr. CPA, Heveron & Company, CPAs; and Paula L. McElwee, IL-NET Technical Assistance Coordinator.